Mr. Robot and His Robot Factory: Reception

 Mr. Robot and His Robot Factory was reviewed by Video magazine in its "Arcade Alley" column where it was compared to Miner 2049er and described as "sufficiently different [...] to represent an enthralling new test of skill".
-The reviewers praised the efforts of programmer Ron Rosen, noting that "the programming skill evidenced in the preparation of Mr. Robot is awesome," and concluding "what this game lacks in stark originality, it more than makes up for with polish".

-In 1984 it received a positive review in the German magazine Happy Computer.
+The reviewers praised the efforts of programmer Ron Rosen, noting that "the programming skill evidenced in the preparation of Mr. Robot is awesome" and concluding "what this game lacks in stark originality, it more than makes up for with polish".
+InfoWorld's Essential Guide to Atari Computers cited it as among the best Datamost games.
+It received a positive review in the German magazine Happy Computer.